 - QS EMFIT is a good monitoring tool that also links up to Training Peaks.
 It’s totally NON-invasive too.

 - WHOOP is good if you don’t mind wearing a wrist band (I don’t).
 It also has a good stab at activity and recovery.

 - Your Polar or Suunto or Garmin or your favourite Smartwatch can also have a good stab at overnight sleep metrics.
 I don’t like wearing a watch at night as a rule but most of the RECENT, well-known watch tech can read resting HR/HRV reasonably well

-- The Oura Ring, of course, is a good one too.
+- The OTHER RING, of course, is a good one too.
 The finger IS a good place to sense HR/HRV at resting/overnight levels and even I don’t object to wearing a ring at night.
-It will never give you sport-level accuracy for HR though but it’s sleep metrics and recovery plus meditation pieces are good.
+It will never give you sport-level accuracy for HR though but its sleep metrics and recovery plus meditation pieces are good.

 - Don’t be a vegetarian, eat animal protein and pretend you aren’t destroying the planet.
 Cycle more to compensate.

 - Sleep more and better by improving your sleep hygiene.
 A routine coupled with a better mattress and darker, calmer environment should help.